 The Mathematics with Physics option consists of courses given by the Faculty of Mathematics, which provide about three-quarters of the total workload, and courses given by the Physics department, including practical work, which provide the remaining quarter of the workload.
 The physics lectures provide a series of short courses on Dynamics, Rotational Mechanics and Special Relativity, Oscillating Systems, Waves and Quantum Waves, and Gravitational and Electromagnetic Fields.
 (These are the same as those in the first-year Physics component of the Natural Science Tripos.)
 The mathematical lectures are on Vectors and Matrices, Groups, Differential Equations, Vector Calculus, Analysis and Probability.
-The Faculty ensures that students of Mathematics with Physics are able to attend the lectures for both the Mathematics with Physics option and the Pure and Applied Mathematics option.
+There is no clash in the timetabling of the options, so that you can attend the lectures for both the Mathematics with Physics option and the Pure and Applied Mathematics option.

 Mathematics with Physics is examined at the end of the first year.
 The examinations consist of four three-hour papers, three of which are common to all options.
-The fourth paper taken by candidates for the Mathematics with Physics option is the Physics paper from the Natural Sciences Tripos.
+The fourth paper for candidates for the Mathematics with Physics option is the physics paper from the Natural Sciences Tripos.